 I. Executive Order 13211: Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use

-This action is not a “significant energy action” because it is not likely to have a significant adverse effect on the supply, distribution, or use of energy.
+This action is not a “significant energy action” because it is not likely to have a significant adverse effect on the supply, distribution, or use of energy and has not otherwise been designated as a significant energy action by the Administrator of the Office of Information and Regulatory Affairs (OIRA).
 This final action is not anticipated to have impacts on emissions, costs, or energy supply decisions for the affected electric utility industry.

 J. National Technology Transfer and Advancement Act (NTTAA)

-This action involves technical standards.
-Therefore, the EPA conducted a search to identify potentially applicable voluntary consensus standards (VCS).
-However, the Agency identified no such standards and none were brought to the attention of the Agency in comments.
-Therefore, the EPA has decided to continue to use technical standard EPA Method 19 of 40 CFR part 60, appendix A.
+This rulemaking does not involve technical standards.This rulemaking does not involve technical standards.

 K. Executive Order 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations

 The EPA believes that this action does not have disproportionately high and adverse human health or environmental effects on minority populations, low-income populations, and/or indigenous peoples, as specific in Executive Order 12898 (59 FR 7629, February 16, 1994), because it does not affect the level of protection provided to human health or the environment.
-As previously stated, the EPA expects there to be few, if any, coal-fired EGUs would be affected by this action.
+As previously stated, the EPA expects thatthat few, if any, coal-fired EGUs would be affected by this action.

 L. Congressional Review Act (CRA)